3 money myths debunked

 Wrong.
 Debt consolidation could help you manage your debt a little better by lumping it into one big payment and possibly lowering the interest rate to give you a longer period to make your repayments, but it won’t necessarily help you pay off your debt as it will always be there if no actions are taken.

-Savvy Tip: Make a debt repayment plan and stick to it.
-Make sure you know your income, expenses, and the amount of debt you need to repay.
+Savvy Tip: Make a repayment plan and stick to it.
+Make sure you know your income, expenses, and the total amount of debt you need to repay.
 To help you get out of the debt cycle sooner, consider paying off more than the minimum every month!

 Myth # 2: Cash is better than credit